Infant mortality: United States

 According to the CIA World Factbook, which ranks 227 entities—including sovereign nations, dependent territories, and other recognized regions—the United States ranks 173rd in infant mortality, with a rate of 5.1 deaths per 1,000 live births as of 2024.
+In 2013, the leading cause of infant mortality in the United States was birth defects.
 Significant racial and socio-economic differences in the United States affect the IMR, in contrast with other developed countries with more homogeneous populations.
 In particular, IMR varies greatly by race in the US.
 The average IMR for the country as a whole is therefore not a fair representation of the wide variations that exist between segments of the population.
 Many theories have been explored as to why these racial differences exist, with socio economic factors usually coming out as a reasonable explanation.
 However, more studies have been conducted around this matter, and the largest advancement is around the idea of stress and how it affects pregnancy.

 In the 1850s, the infant mortality rate in the United States was estimated at 216.8 per 1,000 white babies and 340.0 per 1,000 African American babies, but rates have significantly declined in modern times.
 This declining rate has been mainly due to modern improvements in basic health care and technology, as well as medical advances.
 In the last century, the infant mortality rate has decreased by 93%.
 Overall, the rates per 1,000 births have decreased drastically from 20 deaths in 1970 to 6.9 deaths in 2003.
 In 2003, the leading causes of infant mortality in the United States were congenital anomalies, disorders related to immaturity, AIDS, and maternal complications.
 Smoking during pregnancy declined to 10.2% with 12.4% of these births being low birth weights, compared with 7.7% of births being low birth weights for non-smokers.
 Overall, babies born with low birth weight increased to 8.1% between 2003 and 2004.
 According to the New York Times, "the main reason for the high rate is preterm delivery, and there was a 10% increase in such births from 2000 to 2006."
 Between 2007 and 2011, however, the preterm birth rate has decreased every year.
 In 2011, 11.73% of babies were born before the 37th week of gestation, down from a high of 12.80% in 2006.